-The Rockefeller Institute of Government, the public policy think tank for the 64-campus State University of New York, is accepting applications for its third annual Richard P. Nathan Public Policy Fellowship Program.
+The Rockefeller Institute of Government, the public policy think tank for the 64-campus State University of New York, is accepting applications for its fourth annual Richard P. Nathan Public Policy Fellowship Program.
 The fellowship seeks to connect cutting-edge policy expertise to public problems and the policy community that tries to address these problems.
-Fellows will work closely with the Rockefeller Institute of Government’s expert researchers on a variety of projects and policies, including in the areas of healthcare, local government, fiscal policy, education, law, and social policy.
+Fellows will work closely with the Rockefeller Institute of Government’s expert researchers on a variety of projects, including in the areas of healthcare, local government, fiscal policy, education, law, and social policy.

 The Rockefeller Institute of Government invites applications from experts in the higher education community, researchers, practitioners, and retirees in a variety of fields who demonstrate a passion for working on pressing public policy issues of the day.